-Nominations & Elections
+Nominations and Elections

 For continuity, the organization shall use the staggered elections (classified board) method where one-third of the Board of Directors will be up for elections at a time.
-The five (5) Directors shall be placed in one (1) of three (3) classes: Class I, Class II and Class III.
-After the first official general membership meeting, the term of office officially begins.
-Class I will be up for election first, followed by Class II one year later and then Class III the year after that, and so on until such time the corporation is dissolved.
+The five (5) Directors shall be placed in one (1) of three (3) classes: Class I, Class II, and Class III.
+November 11th of each year is the EBRA's official election date and shall also be the start date for each term of office.
+Class I is elected first, followed by Class II one year later and then Class III the year after that, and so on until such time the corporation is dissolved.